nmajor/nmajor-src/_drafts/Simple-Object-Storage-in-Redis-and-Node.md

       }
     }

 Notice that inside `_getIndexedIds` we first `_clearOldIndexes`.
-This is because redis does not allow us to set expiration times for entries inside of a list so I get around this by first removing all entries who's created
+This is because redis does not allow us to set expiration times for entries inside of a list so I get around this by first removing all entries that are expired before actually getting a list of all the entries in the list.

-* Key expiration
-* Basic sorting and indexing
-* Object serialization/deserialization
+Then it gets a list of all the ids using the [zrangebyscore]() function.
+Then it converts each one into its full object using the `findOne` function that we already made.

+### Usage

+Now that we have our basic `RedisModel` class we can create new models by just exporting an instance with our schema.
+For example we could have a `models/log.js` file that looks like this:

+    // models/log.js
+    import RedisModel from '../lib/redis';

+    const logSchema = {
+      namespace: 'logs',
+      indexes: [
+        {
+          getName: () => 'createdAt',
+          shouldIndex: () => true,
+          addNonTenantIndex: () => true,
+          getValue: data => new Date(data.createdAt).getTime(),
+        },
+      ],
+      attributes: {
+        source: { kind: 'string' },
+        user: { kind: 'object' },
+        body: { kind: 'object' },
+        createdAt: { kind: 'time' },
+      },
+    };

+    export default new RedisModel(schema);

+Then in other parts of our program we can do things like this:

+    import Log from '../models/log';

+    // Get a list of logs
+    const logList = Log.fromIndex('createdAt');

+    // Find a specific log
+    Log.findOne('123456');

+    // Create a new log
+    Log.create({
+      source: 'Web',
+      body: 'An error happened',
+      user: { email: 'joe@cool.com',  },
+      createdAt: new Date(),
+    });

+And based on how we built it, we think about our individual objects in terms of `ids` and not keys.

+### Conclusion

+You can see a [gist with the full RedisModel class here](https://gist.github.com/nmajor/e772d0dd166c8c3bbffb2bee00faa8a2 "https://gist.github.com/nmajor/e772d0dd166c8c3bbffb2bee00faa8a2").
+Keep in mind this is mostly just to give a possible starting point.
+Its possible there are some bugs in here since I had to water down my implementation a bit to keep this post concise.

+As always, please let me know if you see any issues with the code, or possible problems with my implementation or design choices.
+I'm always learning.

+Thanks for reading!